elsa-workflows/elsa-documentation/v3/src/pages/docs/expressions/liquid.md

 description: A glossary of Liquid expressions.
 ---

-When working with Elsa, you'll sometimes want to write Liquid expressions.
+When working with Elsa, you'll often want to write dynamic expressions.
 This page provides a glossary of various filters and tags you can use, in addition to the standard set that you can find in the [Liquid documentation](https://shopify.github.io/liquid/).

 Elsa uses the [Fluid library](https://github.com/sebastienros/fluid) to implement Liquid.
 More tags and filters can be found there, as well as details on providing your own tags and filters.